 Optimization is based on statistical data while remaining quite a creative process.
 It’s difficult to choose multi-purpose settings set which will bring absolute profit.

-Let’s dwell on the most important points of the optimization tutorial.
+Let’s dwell on how to optimize a successful push campaign.
+Find the most important points of the optimization here.
 But only you can determine whether they are relevant for your campaign or not.

 1. Check Ad Rank rate